 The U.S. Fire Administration suggests testing smoke alarms once a month and changing their batteries twice a year.
-But, a lesser known detail is it’s best to replace the alarm itself every 10 years.
+But a lesser known detail is that it’s best to replace the alarm itself every 10 years.

 Keep in mind, every level of the house and every bedroom or sleeping area should have a working smoke detector.

 Built up lawn clippings and dry leaves can create heat and start fires.
-After a hard day of yardwork, keep the debris a safe distance from the house, and dispose of it as soon as possible.
+After a hard day of yardwork, keep the debris a safe distance from the house and dispose of it as soon as possible.

 When you’re not home it’s best to keep pets, especially new, untrained pets, in a crate or a safe room where they can’t mistake electrical cords as chew toys or a bathroom.
 This will also prevent your little fur babies from nestling into tight spots, like the refrigerator motor.